Joyce Vincent: Steven Wilson album

 On 4 November 2014, Steven Wilson announced that his fourth solo album, titled Hand.
 Cannot.
 Erase., would be based on the life of Vincent.
 According to Wilson, he was inspired to create a concept album after seeing Dreams of a Life.
 From the book that accompanied the deluxe release of the album it is clear that the central character, 'H.', is a highly fictionalised version of Vincent: she is born on 8 October 1978 to an Italian mother and dies or disappears on 22 December 2014.
 Her only sister is 'J.', who was briefly fostered by her parents prior to their divorce.
 In the album and book the Christmas presents are intended for H.'s estranged brother and his family.

 Miss Vincent

-After researching Vincent's story (referenced in Alkaline Trio's song to "Queen of Pain"), frontman Alex Marshall was inspired to write a song about her life.
+After researching Vincent's story (referenced in Alkaline Trio's song "Queen of Pain"), frontman Alex Marshall was inspired to write a song about her life.
 The song was initially titled "Miss Vincent" but the band eventually decided to change the song's title to "No One Knew" and used the song's original title to name the band instead.